sergioroprado/KeyboardHeightProvider/README.md

-# Keyboard Height Provider (reborn from the ashes)
+# Keyboard Height Provider (Withiout AndroidX dependencies)

-This project was unstable and was giving build error because of publishing method.
-I ve changed it into jitpack.
-You can use it now.
+Some old projects that haven't migrated to AndroidX and that depends of KeyboardHeightProvider, will fail to compile because the original KeyboardHeightProvider from Crysis21 migrated it to AndroidX.
+This version is compatible with these projects.

 # AsynctaskCoffee
 Getting keyboard height in android it's a pain in the ass.
 For activities where soft input mode is `adjustResize`, you can set up an `OnGlobalLayoutListener` and measure how the activity window is resized, to make room for the keyboard.